plzin/plzin.github.io/posts/linear-systems-mod-n.md

 Now, to do the next step of back-substitution, we substitute our solution into the equation of the next row.
 $$2x_2+3x_3=2x_2+3(2+3k)=2x_2+3k=4\pmod 6$$
 We have an additional variable!
-This can still be solved by generalizing the method we did above, but I won't do that here.
+This can still be solved by generalizing the method we used above, but I won't do that here.
 I just wanted to show you that things get more annoying.
 If we step away from trying to solve this algorithmically, we can see that $k$ must be even, because otherwise the sum will be odd, so $k=2l$.
 Then we have the same problem as before and know $x_2=2+3m$.